 Use Autism Source, an Autism Society of America’s on-line nationwide Resource Database.
 Search autism-related services and supports by location or service type.

-Our Mission The mission of the Autism Society Inland Empire is to improve the lives of all affected by an autism spectrum disorder.
+The mission of the Autism Society Inland Empire is to improve the lives of all affected by an autism spectrum disorder.
 We do this by increasing public awareness about the day-to-day issues faced by people on the spectrum, advocating for appropriate services for individuals across the lifespan, and providing the latest information regarding treatment, education, research, support and advocacy.